-Rainwater harvesting in urban environments not only saves money for urban farmers, but also has a positive environmental impact.
-Rainwater harvesting helps to keep stormwater, which is often filled with debris and waste, out of the sewage system, and in turn maintains the cleanliness of local water bodies.
+Rainwater harvesting in urban environments not only saves money on the water bill for urban farmers, but also has a positive environmental impact.
+Many US cities have a Combined Sewage Overflow system, which means that rainwater and sewage water use the same pipes.
+When there is a significant rainstorm the pipes can get overloaded with rainwater, and can lead to rainwater and sewage overflowing into waterways.
+Rainwater harvesting helps to keep stormwater out of the sewage system and in turn can help maintain the cleanliness of local water bodies.
 Note that rainwater should only be used for the purposes of irrigation or for cleaning equipment, but is not safe for washing produce.

 Rainwater Catchment Systems

-Building a rainwater catchment system can be as simple as digging swales, or as elaborate as constructing an automated rain barrel watering system.
+Building a rainwater catchment system can be relatively simple such as digging swales or constructing a rain barrel catchment watering system.
 For those interested in building their own rainwater catchment system in New York State, good places to start include:

 - GrowNYC in New York City provides a how-to manual and video for building your own rainwater catchment system, as well as a map, descriptions, and photos of existing catchment systems, available at http://www.grownyc.org/openspace/rainwater, and

 - New York City’s Water Resources Group is a coalition of greening and community groups that installs rainwater catchment systems across the city, and maintains a blog and listserv featuring news and updates about rainwater harvesting at http://waterresourcesgroup.blogspot.com/.